 Accrue Related Work Experience

-Accreditation as an emergency animal medical tech specialist is available from the Academy of Veterinary Emergency and Critical Care Technicians, or AVECCT.
+Accreditation as an emergency animal medical technician is available from the Academy of Veterinary Emergency and Critical Care Technicians and Nurses, or AVECCTN-VTS.
+(The organization formally changed its name to include nurses in January 2019).
 Accredited vet tech training and state credentialing are preliminary requirements.
 After that, you must complete at least 5,760 hours or three years of full-time related work experience before applying for credentialing.
 Meet this requirement by working as a vet tech in an animal hospital or clinic where the duties include providing urgent care and treating potentially life-threatening illnesses.
 Look for a qualifying position through your internship, ask your professors for leads, and use the career resources available on the website of the National Association of Veterinary Technicians in America.

 Complete Additional Application Requirements

 File a completed application for certification when you're ready for testing.
 The application and supporting documents are available on the AVECCT website in both digital and non-digital form.
 In addition to work experience, you must complete 25 hours of continuing education on veterinary critical and emergency care within the five years before applying for testing.
 You must also document your know-how by completing a skills form and keeping a case log during an entire year.
 The log should contain specifics on at least 50 emergency or critical cases, and you'll need to write detailed reports on four of them.
 When you file your completed application, include two recommendation letters from vet tech specialists.